jswalsakshi/SwiftUI/README.md

 # SwiftUI

-# Ricky And Morty App Listing page in swiftUI with network call using new API.
-Checkout to the networking branch.
+# Checkout to the networking branch: Ricky And Morty App Listing page in swiftUI with network call using new API.
+# Checkout to the framework_app branch: Apple Framework App in SwiftUI using MockData.